enix/x509-certificate-exporter/README.md

 ### Using the source

 The project's entry point is `./cmd/x509-certificate-exporter`.
-You can run & build it as any other Go program :
+You can run & build it as any other Go program:

 ```bash
 go build ./cmd/x509-certificate-exporter